 Some aquapons believe that ammonia levels higher than 6 ppm will actually retard the cycling process.
 Some don't.
 I have yet to form a strong opinion either way, but I thought I would add it to the list of possibilities.

-Occasionally we find a system that is being started in an indoor environment so shut off from outside air and a natural supply of nitrifying bacteria that it will never cycle on its own without the addition of purchased bacteria.
+Occasionally, we find a system that is being started in an indoor environment so shut off from outside air and a natural supply of nitrifying bacteria that it will never cycle on its own without the addition of purchased bacteria.
+This is referred to as a sterile environment.
 I've seen this problem occur both in schools and when people are growing in interior rooms of their house.

 Nitrifying bacteria are aerobic.
 The more oxygen you have flowing through your system, the faster your system will cycle.
 Be aware that this is challenged by my first point.
 Liquids at higher temperatures have a harder time holding gas, so if you are heating your water to encourage bacteria growth, be sure to pump up the oxygen as well.